“For it is by grace you have been saved, through faith – and this is not from yourselves, it is the gift of God”

-As for confession, there is not a single verse in any New Testament epistle, written to Christians, which states, “Confess your sin” or “Ask for forgiveness.”
+As for confession, there is not a single verse in any New Testament epistle, written to Christians, which states, “Confess your sin to be forgiven” or “Ask for forgiveness.”
 This is because confessing and asking never forgave anyone.
 The Jewish apostles knew that only blood could forgive people, not words:

 “In fact, the Law requires that nearly everything be cleansed with blood, and without the shedding of blood there is no forgiveness” (Hebrews 9:22).

 Why do you think Jesus had to shed His blood?
 Are we starting to get this?
 And I want to back up and talk about sanctification for a moment.
 We are fully sanctified, right now, as Christians—our spirits are.
 Do we still have flesh?
 Yes.
 Flesh doesn’t have the ability to be sanctified no matter how hard someone works toward that goal.
 So give up on that as fast as you can.
 Instead, walk by your sanctified spirit and your actions and attitudes will catch up over the course of our lifetime, but we are not our actions and attitudes.